dbeley/ypc/README.md

 ypc -su SPOTIFY_PLAYLIST_URL -a
 ```

-Download the videos founds on youtube from a file containing spotify playlists (one by line) :
+Download the videos found on youtube for the tracks of the spotify album urls contained in a file (one by line) :

 ```
-ypc spotify_list_playlists.txt -v
+ypc spotify_list_albums.txt -v
-ypc -sf spotify_list_playlists.txt -v
+ypc -sf spotify_list_albums.txt -v
 ```

-#### With a deezer url
+#### With deezer urls

 Download videos for several deezer playlists using the name "deezer_export" as export folder :